Bourbon and Coffee Braised Brisket with Cranberry Sauce

 2 teaspoons bourbon

 To make the rub, mix all ingredients together in a small bowl.

 Rub the mixture all over the brisket and cover and let chill in the refrigerator for 2-24 hours.

 When ready to cook, let the meat stand at room temperature for 30-60 minutes.

-Heat 1 tablespoon grapeseed oil in a large, heavy bottomed pot or dutch oven over high heat.
+Heat 1 tablespoon grapeseed oil in a large, heavy bottomed pot or dutch oven over medium heat.
 Add brisket, fat side down.
-Cook without moving for 5 minutes until browned.
+Cook without moving for 5-7 minutes until browned and fat is rendered.
 Then turn the brisket over and cook the other side until browned, about 3 more minutes.

 Remove and place the brisket on a plate.
-Then reduce the heat to medium and add the celery, carrots, onion and garlic.
+Then add the celery, carrots, onion and garlic.
 Saute until golden, about 5 minutes, making sure to scrape up all the pieces stuck to the bottom.

 Add the tomato paste cook until browned.
 Then add the brisket back in.
 Pour in coffee, chicken stock, bourbon, light brown sugar and apple cider vinegar.
 Bring to a boil, then cover and lower to a simmer over medium low heat.

 Braise until brisket is very tender to the touch but not falling apart, about 3½ to 4½ hours.